bjornmeansbear/bjornmeansbear.github.com/_posts/2009-04-08-sustainabilitist-principles-a-manifesto.md

 ### Wealth
 Sustainabilitist “wealth” encompasses all areas of resources (knowledge, information, water, food, etc), not just monetary.
 The sustainabilitist world revolves around the fair distribution and dissemination of these values.

 _These were written originally as part of my graduate school thesis explorations.
-Many subsequent iterations and updates have followed …_
+Many subsequent iterations and updates have followed … a new version is posted later_